Songs with Earlier Histories Than the Hit Version

 Hit version by Bill Haley & His Comets (US #6/R&B #7/UK #7 1956), Dr. Feelgood (UK #93 1986).

-“The song was also recorded by Roy Hall (‘Whole Lotta Shakin’ Goin’ On‘) on December 1, 1955 at a Nashville session.
-The most famous recording of the song, however, was that created on December 12, 1955 by Bill Haley & His Comets at a recording session for Decca Records.
-Haley’s recording of ‘See You Later, Alligator’ popularized a catchphrase already in use at the time (of which Princess Margaret of the United Kingdom was quoted as saying it further publicizing the term overseas).
-It would become Haley’s third and final million-selling single, although it did not hit the top of the American charts.”
+“‘See You Later Alligator’ was also recorded in late 1955 by Roy Hall (‘Whole Lotta Shakin’ Goin’ On‘) at a Nashville session.
+But the most famous recording of the song, however, was produced on December 12, 1955 by Bill Haley & His Comets at a recording session for Decca Records.
+Haley’s recording of ‘See You Later, Alligator’, released in January, 1956, popularized a catchphrase already in use at the time (of which Princess Margaret of the United Kingdom was quoted as saying it further publicizing the term overseas).
+‘See You Later Alligator’ would become Haley’s third and final million-selling single.”

 Guitar Slim, “Later For You, Baby” (1954):